Congratulations to Junior Fellow Becca Brown '16! Read the W&M News article here.

 - Two letters of recommendations (these must be emailed by the recommender, signed and on letterhead).
 These letters may come from anyone the student feels can best speak to their abilities as a potential Gaither Junior Fellow.

-- One copy of an essay of no more than three (3) typewritten, double-spaced pages on one of the following topics.
+- One copy of an essay of no more than three (3) typewritten, double-spaced pages on one of the topics listed on pages 2 and 3 of the program application.
 These topics are intended to test skills in analysis, logic, and written expression.
 The essays should be thought pieces, not research papers.
 Students should submit an essay related to their primary research program interests, although the James C. Gaither Junior Fellows Program may ultimately select an applicant for a program outside of his/her designated primary interest or make an assignment to more than one program.
 Applicants are strongly encouraged to have one or more faculty members with expertise in the topic area review the essay.

 The campus nomination committee will choose up to two nominees.
 All applicants will be notified of their status by email as soon as the selections are made.
 The decisions of the committee are final.

-Nominees may fine tune their applications but must submit final versions to Lisa by noon on January 11 along with a completed application form and a transcript that includes Fall 2016 grades.
-This transcript may be a hard copy or an e-script submitted to Lisa.
+Nominees may fine tune their applications but must submit final versions to by noon on January 11 along with a completed application form and a transcript that includes Fall 2017 grades.
+This transcript may be a hard copy or an e-script submitted to the Director of National Fellowships.